Led by Gurley and Mason, Georgia's comeback Saturday ranks as the 5th largest in UGA history. |

 Down 20-0, Georgia struck quickly to score five touchdowns and two field goals in a 41-34 double-overtime win over Georgia Tech.
 After slow starts, freshman Todd Gurley rushed for 122 yards and scored four touchdowns, while quarterback Hutson Mason, making his first career start, passed for 299 yards and two scores.
 The comeback marked the first Georgia game in more than six seasons where the Bulldogs rallied to win after trailing by double digits in the second half (and, after six losses in five years where Georgia was defeated after having a double-digit second-half lead).

-backup Gilbert led the Dogs in a fury to a
+On Homecoming of 1970 vs. South Carolina, backup Gilbert led the Dogs in a fury to a comeback over the 'Cocks. |

 6. 18 points- Virginia Tech, 2006 Chick-fil-A Bowl (trailed 21-3 early in 3Q)